Key Takeaway

 How much weight can you lose on orforglipron?

 Phase 2 trials showed an average weight loss of about 14.7% of body weight over 36 weeks at the highest dose.
-Phase 3 data will provide more definitive numbers.
+ATTAIN-1 and ATTAIN-2 now provide the current phase 3 context after the April 2026 approval.
 Individual results may vary.

 Do you need to take orforglipron on an empty stomach?

-No. Unlike Rybelsus (oral semaglutide), orforglipron does not require fasting or special timing around meals.
-It is a small molecule drug that can be taken with or without food.
+No. Unlike Rybelsus (oral semaglutide), orforglipron doesn't require fasting or special timing around meals.
+It's a small molecule drug that can be taken with or without food.

 Will orforglipron be cheaper than semaglutide?

 Eli Lilly has indicated they aim to make orforglipron more accessible.
 Small molecule drugs typically cost less to manufacture than peptide-based drugs.
-However, final pricing has not been announced.
+But final pricing hasn't been announced.
 For affordable GLP-1 options available now, visit our .

 Can I get orforglipron through FormBlends?

-Orforglipron is not yet available through any provider, as it has not received FDA approval.
+Orforglipron isn't yet available through any provider, as it hasn't received FDA approval.
 FormBlends currently offers personalized compounded GLP-1 medications with licensed providers.

 Ready to Take the Next Step?